-Award-winning Wellington writer and literary agent Barbara Else has been named the 2016 winner of the Storylines Margaret Mahy Medal, New Zealand’s top award for children’s writers and illustrators.
-She was presented with her award and presented the 2016 Margaret Mahy Lecture at Storylines annual Margaret Mahy Day on 3 April.
+Award-winning Wellington writer and literary agent Barbara Else was named the 2016 winner of the Storylines Margaret Mahy Medal, New Zealand’s top award for children’s writers and illustrators.
+She was presented with her award and presented the 2016 Margaret Mahy Lecture at Storylines annual Margaret Mahy Day

 The Storylines Margaret Mahy Medal and Lecture Award was first presented in 1991 to Margaret Mahy in recognition of her contribution to the world of literature for children and young adults.
 Surprising Moments